Manafort Trial Judge Blasts Mueller Team for Throwing "Mud at These People"

 Prosecutors expect to wind up their case at the end of the week.
 Manafort is facing 305 years in prison.

-Gates also admitted to an affair ten years ago but said he didn’t use company money for the trysts, according to NBC News and the NY Times.
+Gates also admitted Tuesday to an affair ten years ago but said he didn’t use company money for the trysts, according to NBC News and the NY Times.
+Then it was reported that he admitted during cross he paid for the London apartment with money he embezzled.

 Judge Ellis is a no-nonsense judge who just wants the facts laid out without any creative writing by prosecutors.
 The judge has told prosecutors all that’s relevant is that Manafort was paid and whether he hid the income from the IRS.